sha256yan/incorrect-fee/README.md

 ```
 - Now, the fees are collected on ```amountIn```.
 - Assuming both conditions are true, the fees from Snippet2 will be necessarily larger than those in Snippet1 since in both cases ``` _maxAmountInToBin <  amountIn ```.
+- Snippet 1 produces false positives.
+Meaning, SwapHelper.getAmounts changes its active bin id more than needed.
+(See Tests section at the bottom for the relevant test)